Cancer can start in the lining of the space behind the nose (nasal cavity) or the nearby air cavities (paranasal

-Your nostrils open into the nasal cavity (the space behind the nose)..
+Your nostrils open into the space behind the nose (nasal cavity).
 The nasal cavity runs above the roof of your mouth and curves down to connect with your mouth at the back of your throat.
 It warms and moistens the air we breathe and helps filter out harmful bacteria.

 The area where the nose and throat meet is called the nasopharynx.
-If you have cancer here it’s called nasopharyngeal cancer.
-It is a different type from nasal and paranasal sinus cancer.
+If you have cancer here, it’s called nasopharyngeal cancer.
+It is different from nasal and paranasal sinus cancer.

-Because the nasal cavity is close to your eyes, the nerves that leave at the bottom part of the brain (cranial nerves) and your mouth.
+The nasal cavity is close to your eyes, the nerves that leave at the bottom part of the brain (cranial nerves) and your mouth.
 Cancer in this area can sometimes cause pressure and pain in these structures.
 This could affect your vision and ability to open your mouth.

 Cancer in the nasal cavity can also affect your sense of smell.

 Paranasal means around or near your nose.
 Sinuses are spaces or small tunnels.
-Paranasal sinuses are small, air filled spaces within the bones of your face, above and behind your nose and behind your cheekbones.
+Paranasal sinuses are small, air filled spaces within the bones of your face.
+They are above and behind your nose and behind your cheekbones.
 They give your voice its clarity and tone and lighten the weight of your skull.
 There are several pairs of sinuses and cancer can develop in any of them.

 - maxillary sinuses behind your cheeks, below your eyes and on either side of your nose

 - frontal sinuses at the very top of your nose in your forehead close to the eyebrows

 - ethmoid sinuses above the nose and between the eyes

 - sphenoid sinuses behind the ethmoid sinuses, above the nasopharynx and between the back of your eyes

-If these sinuses become infected, for example when you have a cold, they fill with mucus and become blocked during infections like a cold.
+These sinuses fill with mucus and become blocked during infections like a cold.
 This causes the pressure and pain you feel around your nose and eyes when you have a cold (sinus pain).